Difference Between Coho Salmon and Sockeye Salmon

 When they migrate, they change their shade.
 The male member has their back in an arched position as compared to the females.
 Their streamlined body and fins help them in locomotion and migration.

 They belong to the kingdom of Animalia.
-When the fish are entering the city, a rosy color sweeps into its belly region.
+When the fish enter the city, a rosy color sweeps into its belly region.
 When cut, the meat of this fish is primarily light pinkish.
-The size of these fish usually ranges from sixty-nine to seventy-one centimeters.
+The size of these fish ranges from sixty-nine to seventy-one centimetres.

 They weigh somewhere in between three to five kilograms.
 If their life span is taken into consideration, it’s long.
 They lay their eggs once, and then they mostly end their lifespan.